annettedorothea/com.anfelisa.client/README.md

 ## Installation

 - Install npm on your system.
-- Create a settings.json file in the root directory of the project:
+- Create a settings.json file in the dist directory:

 ```
 {